VindicoDavid/Noteballs/README.md

 # Noteballs
-Vue 3 and pinia with firrebased and Vite course project
+Noteballs, notetaking and stats app built in Vue 3 and pinia with firrebase and Vite course project